NORTHWEST INDIA BIRDING TOUR: DETAILED ITINERARY

 Northwest India: Day 13 This morning we will head westwards to the once-remote but now steadily-modernising region of Kutch for a three nights stay at Nakhatrana in the Bhuj region.

 A detour to the coast will come as a pleasant contrast to the dry woodlands and other habitats of interior Kutch.
-Here, amongst the sandy beaches and mudflats, we should find the spectacular Crab-plover, the sole member of its family, while other new birds are likely to include Grey (or Black-bellied) and Greater (or Desert) and Tibetan Sand Plovers, Sanderling, Terek and Broad-billed Sandpipers, Bar-tailed Godwit and Little Tern.
+Here, amongst the sandy beaches and mudflats, we should find the spectacular Crab-plover, the sole member of its family, while other new birds are likely to include Grey (or Black-bellied) Plover, Greater and Tibetan Sand Plovers, Sanderling, Terek and Broad-billed Sandpipers, Bar-tailed Godwit and Little Tern.
 We should also find some more Great Thick-knees, while there is also a chance for the rare Indian Skimmer.

 This afternoon we will begin our exploration of the Bhuj region.